apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/README.md

 Don't close this terminal - it needs to be active for the API to work.

 ## Running the frontend
 The frontend uses Vue, so *npm* is required.
-Install it, if needed!
+Install them if needed!
 In a new terminal, run the following commands (starting from the folder this README file is on):
 ```
 cd frontend